laxmanvijay/WebExtensionTemplate/README.md

 ## Stack
 This template supports React, Typescript, Tailwind and Webpack.

+It also has Firebase setup along with Chrome Identity and React router.
+(You have to edit the firebase config and client id in manifest)

 It also uses Jest and React testing library for testing the components

 The template supports HMR by default!